-that are not simple shattering products.
+As described above, Figure 3 does not have fractions that add up to 1 because there are fragmentation events that are not simple FFE products.
 One way for this too occur is for an ion to require at least two backbone cleavage events.
 There are at least two ways for this to occur: Loss of both the N and C-terminus, or 2) loss of a portion of the backbone between the N and C-terminus followed by recombination.
-While both are observed in our simulations, the latter is more likely to occur.
-There are at least five ways that we have observed for a portion of the middle of the backbone to be removed: 1) One of the simplest is the loss of the alpha carbon along with the R group of an alanine, namely the loss of C_2H_4 .
+While both are observed in our simulations, neither are very likely.
+For example, for the A5K peptide, which shows the lowest fraction of simple FFE events, there are 24 backbone rearrangement events, which as a fraction of the total number of FFE events is 0.15.
+15 of these events result in a fragment that contains both the N and C-terminus.
+There are at least five ways that we have observed for a portion of the middle of the backbone to be removed: 1) One of the simplest is the loss of the alpha carbon along with the R group of an alanine, namely the loss of C2H4.
 When this occurs the nitrogen of the amino acid binds to the carbonyl carbon.
-2) It is also possible to lose an entire alanine amino acid.
+2) It is also possible to lose the majority of an entire alanine amino acid.
 This typically occurs as $H_5C_2N + CO$ loss.
 3) A variation of the previous type of loss is for the CO to be retained in the backbone (loss of just H5C2N).
 When this occurs, the backbone contains a carbonyl carbon to carbonyl carbon bond, i.e. a (O=C)-(C=O) sequence is formed.
-Loss of alanine combined with loss of H5C2N is the most common backbone rearrangement observed for both AnK and KAn.
+Loss of $H_5C_2N + CO$ combined with loss of just H5C2N is the most common backbone rearrangement observed for both A_nK and KA_n.
 4) A more exotic mechanism involves an exchange between the alpha and beta carbons, namely the nitrogen atom migrates from the alpha to beta carbon while the carbonyl group on the beta carbon shifts to the alpha carbon.
-This results in loss of H_4C_2O .
-5) The most complicated mechanism involves the cleavage of a peptide bond and the C{α} - C{β} bond further down the chain.
+This results in loss of H4C2O.
+5) The most complicated mechanism involves the cleavage of a peptide bond and the $C{\alpha}\text{-}C{\beta}$ bond further down the chain.
 These two cleavage sites recombine with the carbonyl carbon of the peptide bond binding to the oxygen of the carbonyl from the C{α} - C{β} cleavage event, and results in a backbone that contains a C-O=C sequence.
-Occurrence of this mechanism is rare, but highlights the complex nature of shattering reaction dynamics.
+Occurrence of this mechanism is rare, but highlights the complex nature of FFE reaction dynamics.